DLQF/Dataism/content/projects/index.md

 ## Strategy Backtesting
-        content: We have a team working on a robust and flexible program to test trading/portfolio strategies.
+        We have a team working on a robust and flexible program to test trading/portfolio strategies.
 ---